Streetisreal/LeafVerse-DiscordBot/README.md

 # Step 1: You need a computer

 If you do not have a computer then this will not work.
+You also need to create a bot on the discord dev portal and enable some intents, also enable all the perms just in case.

 # Step 2: Install pycharm